jamiebull1/geomeppy/README.md

 GeomEppy requires Numpy, Shapely, and optionally Matplotlib.

-Once these requirements are met, to install GeomEppy for Python 2.7 or 3.5 call `pip install geomeppy`.
+Once these requirements are met, to install GeomEppy for Python 2.7 or 3.6 call `pip install geomeppy`.

-Version 3.6 is currently not supported since it is not supported by Matplotlib.

 ##API